 How bizarre is this circumstance?
 God could simply cut the middle man of the test and send people straight to heaven or to hell – or better yet – not create people bound to sin in the first place.

-A common critique of atheists is that they are fundamentally closed minded.
-Theists may be closed minded in that they are not open to the possibility that perhaps there simply isn’t a god, but atheists are just as bad if not worse because they are closed to the possibility that there is.
+A standard critique of atheists is that they are fundamentally closed-minded.
+Theists may be closed-minded in that they are not open to the possibility that perhaps there simply isn’t a god, but atheists are just as bad if not worse because they are closed to the possibility that there is.

-Atheists simply claim that there isn’t enough evidence to establish the exist of a deity, while the typical Christian claims they are in a personal relationship with one.
-Many even believe that those that don’t partake in the same religion as them will burn in hellfire for an eternity.
+Atheists simply claim that there isn’t enough evidence to establish the existence of a deity, while the typical Christian claims they are in a personal relationship with one.
+Many even believe that those that don’t share this view will burn in hellfire for an eternity.

 The certain atheist has cut out one possibility - that god created the universe.
 The monotheist has cut out every single possibility except that their god has created the universe.